DigitaltInnovationscenter/JobblaBot/README.md

 Create an application

-open the application and go to Bot
+Open the application and go to Bot

 Create a Bot